-2. Right To Amend Records
+2. Right to Amend Records

 If you believe that the health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as the information is kept in our records.
-To request an amendment, please contact the Health Information Management Department (SUNY Downstate Medical Center University Hospital of Brooklyn: 718-270-1845, SUNY Downstate Medical Center at LICH: 718-780-4632) who will provide you with an appropriate request form.
+To request an amendment, please contact the Health Information Management Department at 718-270-1845 who will provide you with an appropriate request form.
 On the request form, you must include the reasons why you think we should make the amendment.
 Ordinarily, we will respond to your request within 60 days.
 If we need additional time to respond, we will notify you in writing within 60 days to explain the reason for the delay and when you can expect to have a final answer to your request.